Understanding Your Subconscious Mind For Better Results

 In the article, I will attempt to answer those questions better to understand this significant part of it.

-Understand your subliminal mind started recording events when you were between 0 and 6 years of age when your mind was working at its most unconscious level.
+Understand that your subliminal mind started recording events when you were between 0 and 6 years old, when your mind was working at its most unconscious level.

-That is when most of your subconscious self is shaped.
+That is when most of your subconscious mind is shaped.
 A considerable part of our unconscious was shaped between those ages.

 Then, as you aged, your subconscious kept getting shaped, and everything good or bad was recorded as they were, which became your deepest beliefs about life.